astropy/astropy-tutorials/tutorials/01-conda_astropy_install.rst

 need.
 Anaconda will automatically check, update, and install any python packages that your desired package depends on.

--  We recommend installing the following suite of astropy, scientific, statistical, and visualization packages.
+-  Below, we give an example of installing astropy along with some common scientific, statistical, and visualization packages.
 You can install them all individually or in one line:

 ::

-    conda install astropy scikit-learn pandas
+    conda install astropy matplotlib scikit-learn pandas

 Step 3: Install affiliated packages
 -----------------------------------